AryanParashar24/codechill/clq9kfp93000008l0adgw2yy4.md

 Here in this blog, we will be learning about one of the major lightweight Kubernetes distribution k0s developed by the Lens (Mirantis).

-K0s is an Open Source streamlined, easy-to-install and versatile Kubernetes distribution developed by Lens, a part of Mirantis, which has gained prestigious CNCF Certification as a CNCF Certified cluster and Pips 140 certification, which is flexible and can run on any platform like a public cloud or private cloud, on hybrid, on-premise or multi-cloud whether it's on VMs, bare-metal servers.
+K0s is an [Open source](https://github.com/k0sproject/k0s) project and the successor of the [Pharos Kubernetes](https://k8spharos.dev/) distro that was also developed and maintained by the team.
+It is a streamlined, easy-to-install and versatile Kubernetes distribution developed by Lens, a part of Mirantis, which has gained prestigious CNCF Certification as a CNCF Certified cluster and Pips 140 certification, which is flexible and can run on any platform like a public cloud or private cloud, on hybrid, on-premise or multi-cloud whether it's on VMs, bare-metal servers.

+k0s is a modern, 100% upstream vanilla Kubernetes(**a basic, open-source version of Kubernetes that is maintained by the Kubernetes community**) distro that is designed and packaged without compromise.
+It is broadly applicable from local development to large-scale production deployments.
+It runs anywhere and everywhere, with no dependencies, and 1 line installation.

 For those who don't know about Kubernetes distributions, these are the packaged releases of Kubernetes, the Open Source container orchestrator.
 Kubernetes itself provides a set of core functionalities for container management, scaling and orchestration but a distribution includes Kubernetes along with additional tools, configuration and sometimes additional software for simple deployment, management and use.